 THESE COOKIES ARE:

-- EASY TO MAKE: So….yes….the caramelized white chocolate does take about at least forty five minutes plus a few additional minutes to set, but it’s super easy.
+- EASY TO MAKE: So….yes….the caramelized white chocolate does take at least forty five minutes plus a few additional minutes to set, but it’s super easy.
 The batter is prepared like most other cookie doughs and requires zero chilling!

 - CHEWY: The centers are perfectly chewy and doughy while the edges are very slightly crispy.
 The brown sugar lends itself to that chewy texture and the recipe can be made with light brown or dark brown sugar.
 For that hint of molasses, definitely go with dark brown sugar!